MLRichter/receptive_field_analysis_toolbox/README.md

 ever training the model.
 You can do this simply by importing your architecture into the format of RFA-Toolbox and then use the in-build functions to visualize your architecture using GraphViz.
-Unproductive (i.e. useless) layers marked in red and layers that run into a risk of being unproductive marked in orange.
 This is especially useful if you plan to train your model on resolutions that are substantially lower than the design-resolution of most models.
-As an alternative, you can also use the graph from RFA-Toolbox directly to automatically detect and remove unproductive layers within your NAS-system without the need for any visualization.
+As an alternative, you can also use the graph from RFA-Toolbox to hook RFA-toolbox more directly into your program.

 ### Examples